WalternativE/GregorBeyerleDotMe/posts/2020-12-25-save-yourself-from-krampus-with-ml-net-and-f-sharp.md

 ## <a name="training-the-model">Training the Model</a>

 Training the model is usually the step which interests people the most.
 It's also the place where I (and many practitioners if I'm not mistaken) spend the least amount of time.
 Not because I don't like it (I love it - even though I'm still basically at the very beginning of my journey) but because I usually use an existing set of tools rather than coming up with my own stuff.
 For this use-case I already know, that I want to use a CNN, I already know the architecture (Inception v3) and I already know I want to do it in .NET.
-[ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) is a open source library developed by Microsoft which allows me to do exactly that.
+[ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) is an open source library developed by Microsoft which allows me to do exactly that.

 ML.NET supports a couple of scenarios for image classification.
 You could take a custom model trained in Azure Cognitive Services and use ML.NET's Tensorflow API to consume it.
 You could use an ONNX (an open standard to represent machine learning models) model and use it to classify your images.
 Or, you could use transfer learning on top of an included pre-trained model.
 The last option allows you to train your model on your own machine while saving countless hours of training time (given that the pre-trained network and its pre-learned labels fits to your use case).
 Luis Quintanilla already wrote [a long form article](https://www.luisquintanilla.me/2020/12/14/image-classification-mlnet-fsadvent2020/) on image transfer learning using ML.NET for the F# Advent Calendar so I'll just focus on the tweaks I used to teach my computer how to alert me of Krampus.